The Great Deluge: Hurricane Katrina, New Orleans, and the Mississippi Gulf Coast

 The book covers the storm in detail, including the days leading up to it, the actual storm, and the week that followed, through the final emptying of the Superdome five days after the storm receded.
 There are a lot of characters and stories involved – the author interviewed hundreds of people – and it jumps back and forth in time.
 This got a little confusing, but I can’t see another way to cover an event like this.

 My only criticism is that the author is very opinionated about who was at fault.
 He paints Mayor Ray Nagin in the worst possible light – calling him “despicable” and “the worst mayor in history.”
 Others don’t fare well either.
-The also author savages the New Orleans Police Department, FEMA head Michael Brown, and Homeland Security secretary Michael Chertoff.
+The author also savages the New Orleans Police Department, FEMA head Michael Brown, and Homeland Security secretary Michael Chertoff.
 Maybe some of this is warranted, but there’s not even a passing attempt at objectivity.

 Finally – and please give me a little grace here – what may have been the deepest damage of Katrina was the racial stereotypes it reinforced.
 New Orleans was mostly Black and poor, and the images coming out of New Orleans in the days following the storm invariably showed two things: